HarshithaVbhandary/superstore-sales--task2/README.md

 📌 Deliverables:
 Power BI Dashboard (visualizations)

-Full Report (PPT file)

 This README documentation

 📌 How to Use:
 Open the PPT file to review the full analysis report.

-Open Power BI to view interactive dashboard (if provided).
+Open Power BI to view interactive dashboard .

 Review key insights and recommendations for business decisions.